cutlasjgh/vision-robotpy-2023/README.md

 West side has the Blue Alliance drive stations. origin 0,0 of the WPILib field 2023-chargedup.json file is at bottom left of this, aka South West corner.

+April Tag Coordinate system: This is a third coordinate system!
+When you estimate pose of a tag, you get the tag's facing angles aka Rotation, and you get XYZ coords of the tag relative to the camera's Plane.
+The Coordinates of tag pose are Right hand rule, Z out of camera toward tag, X is to right of camera view, Y is downward, until pose of tag turned into a useful translation.
+And Y angle is actually the angle to the tag from the camera.
+This could be turned into YAW easily, but you should remove pitch first.
+Note because Y points down almost into into earth in the April tag coordinate System, positive Y angle is in clockwise direction, opposite from Field coordinate system.
+But Note that if the X angle is not close to zero, then there will be some error if you just use the Y rotation as the bearing to target.
+In Code I will try to explain this.

+remember pose of object is camera relative at first until it's been transformed / transposed it to field, as i undestand.

 Field size
 per the rules update 4